railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_rebates.rst

    *Configuring a discount campaign for computers*

-Once the campaign has been defined you can assign a given campaign to various partners.
+Once the campaign has been defined and activated, you can assign it to various partners.
 To do that set a :guilabel:`Discount Campaign` in the second tab :guilabel:`Sales & Purchases` of the partner form.

-Finally at the end of the campaign you should close it and OpenERP will automatically generate invoices or credit notes for your partner associated with this campaign.
+Finally, at the end of the campaign, you should close it and OpenERP will automatically generate invoices or credit notes for your partner associated with this campaign.
 OpenERP opens credit notes in the ``Draft`` state that you can modify before validating them.
 To calculate the amount on the credit note, OpenERP uses all of the invoices sent out during the period of the campaign as its